gpgreen/power-monitor/README.md

              +--------------------+
 ```
 ![Chart Plotter Hat] board
-HDWR_ID and CAN_EN are only present on Rev C hat with CAN hardware
+HDWR_ID only present on Rev C hat with CAN hardware
 HDWR_ID is grounded on that hardware to allow identifying it in the
 firmware initialization.
 ```